DJFIZ/TicTacToe/README.md

 # TicTacToe

+(I have no idea why the readme looks like this in preview, please view in .txt format for best results)

 This game runs in the terminal.

 To play, simply select whether you want to be "X" or "O" when prompted.